We provide a unique combination of services and products to power your translational research

-REPROCELL provides a unique combination of products and services to power your translational research.
-With scientists and laboratories on three continents, we have the scientific and clinical expertise to better translate your discoveries into therapies.
+With scientists and laboratories on three continents, REPROCELL has the scientific and clinical expertise to better translate your discoveries into therapies.

 REPROCELL’s portfolio includes an extensive product catalog to support stem cell research and 3D bioengineered tissues, a commercial biorepository of ethically-sourced human tissues, extensive clinical networks across the US and Europe that enable our contract research services in human ex vivo living tissues, and our capability to supply induced pluripotent stem cells (iPSCs) for both research and clinical applications

 REPROCELL is also developing novel regenerative medicine therapies to treat neurodegenerative disease, based on its expertise in pluripotent stem cells and mesenchymal stem cells, and is currently conducting clinical trials in Japan for the treatment of spinocerebellar ataxia.
 Its diagnostic services and clinical research services are offered across labs in Japan, the US, UK, and India.

-Few companies can claim to have such broad business activities and capabilities, making REPROCELL a unique partner for providing you with the services and materials you need to navigate the complex world of drug discovery and regenerative medicine.
+Few companies can claim to have such broad business activities and capabilities as REPROCELL, making us a unique partner for you.
+We can provide the services and materials you need to navigate the complex world of drug discovery and regenerative medicine.

-We proudly employ over 100 scientists across the USA, UK, and Japan.
+REPROCELL proudly employs over 100 scientists across the USA, UK, and Japan.
 Every member of our team is recruited for their expertise and interest in stem cells and human tissue research.
 You can find out a bit more about some of our researchers and their publications below.

 Ejaz Ansari, Laboratory Manager and Study Director